Analysis | Why permanent daylight saving time may not be that great

 You’ll notice that there’s been a big spike in interest this particular late winter.
 That’s in part because the Google search data for this week aren’t yet complete, but it’s mostly because the Senate just unanimously passed legislation that would make the daylight saving time change permanent.
-In other words, if this bill is signed into law, you won’t have to fall back in November, or ever again.
+In other words, if this bill is signed into law, you won’t have to fall back next November, or ever again.

 Well, until the law is almost inevitably rescinded.